 “Wherever possible at Sharp, our focus is to reduce the duration, the cost and the complexity of clinical trials for our clients.
 We were delighted to have proven ourselves once again, bringing this trial to a successful conclusion almost 6 months ahead of schedule for our pharma client.”
 Frank Santillo, Senior Director of R&D and Analytical Services at Sharp Clinical

 The Positive Impact

 The Sharp Clinical team fully delivered on its client commitment to manufacture and package the drug within just 3 months – an improvement of between three and six months on the previous manufacturer – which allowed the client to successfully file their Phase III IND amendment.

 As well as demonstrating our Values of Ingenuity, Quality and Energy to our client, the Sharp team proved again the significance of internal Partnership in collaborating for success.
-This was the first clinical manufacturing project in Sharp at this a scale.
 The commercial packaging for the now approved drug is under discussion with Sharp packaging in Allentown.